Chapter 5 Making controlled comparisons

 So, in other words, we can learn a lot about a variable from a single graph!

-#make boxplots of regions and evangelicals
+#make boxplots of regions and govapproval

-ggplot(states2010, aes(x = region, y = evangelical_pop)) +
+ggplot(states2025, aes(x = region, y = govApproval2024)) +

 geom_boxplot(color="black", fill="purple", alpha=0.2)+

-ggtitle("Region and religion in US states")+
+ggtitle("Region and gubernatorial approval in US states")+

 xlab("Region")+